MidCamp/midcamp/docs/deploy.md

 ## Deploy the code

 ### SSH key forwarding
-In order to deploy, you need SSH access to the site on Acquia.
-To set this up, add your public key to your Acquia account; this will grant you SSH access to *all* of your Acquia projects.
+In order to deploy, you need SSH access to the site on Pantheon.
+To set this up, add your public key to your Pantheon account; this will grant you SSH access to *all* of your Pantheon projects.

-You also need to make sure that SSH forwarding is set up for your Vagrant environment, since the `deploy` phing script needs to push code to Acquia using your SSH credentials.
+You also need to make sure that SSH forwarding is set up for your Vagrant environment, since the `deploy` phing script needs to push code to Pantheon using your SSH credentials.

 To set up forwarding: